ABOUT

 samuel

-Samuel Bernard is a freelance writer, critic, and editor, who joined Zeitgeist as a Literary Agent in 2023.
+Samuel Bernard is a freelance writer, critic, editor, and literary prize judge, who joined Zeitgeist as a Literary Agent in 2023.

-Sam is open to receiving submissions in commercial fiction, specifically crime, psychological thriller, and historical fiction.
+Samuel is open to receiving submissions in commercial fiction, specifically crime, psychological thriller, romance, and historical fiction.
+Though he isn’t averse to other genre’s of commercial fiction of course.